cloudflare/workerd/src/workerd/jsg/README.md

 #### Exposing nested Resource Types

-There are times where it is useful to expose the constructor of a nested Resource Type.
+There are times when it is useful to expose the constructor of a nested Resource Type.
 We use this mechanism, for instance, to expose new constructors on the global scope.

 ```cpp